emmaaa/ChatAppDemo/README.md

 - Snapshot tests, PACT tests, e2e tests...

 App Features:
-- Tidy up repeated theming colours by defining primary/onPrimary, secondary/onSecondary etc
+- Continue Material3 colour scheme theming (secondary/error/surface roles etc)
 - Back button could go back to the messages list
 - More options button can have features like block, mute, and search message history
 - Avatar and username is hardcoded, this can be added to data model